| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 = 5.093 X 10^8 km^2

-Hence the average human population density over the surface of the Earth is:
+The average human population density over the land area of the Earth is:

 By comparison the Greater Toronto Area (GTA) has an average population density of about: